creative-co/dockhero-docs/examples/hello-dockhero/README.md

 This example starts a NodeJS webserver to serve files from html folder

-A very similar stackis generated with `heroku dh:install v2` command.
+A very similar stack is generated with `heroku dh:install v2` command.
 The difference is that `dh:install` references an image from Docker Hub, while the current example builds the image from sources

 ```